How Root and Enable Debugging Mode of an Android Device

 The operation is required before using E-MobiBackup to create a backup for important data on your Android device.

-Many free tools are incapable of finishing Root procedure within few mouse clickings, Kingo Android Root is one of them with an easy-to-operate interface, simply pressing Root button on home page can break the limitations on the device and finish the root job easily as long as the Android device is connected normally.
+Many free tools are incapable of finishing Root procedure within few mouse clickings, Kingo Root is one of them with an easy-to-operate interface.
+Downloading Windows or Android version on home page can break the limitations on the device and finish the root job easily as long as the Android device is connected normally.
+Follow the tutorial below to finish the root operation in a few minutes:

 Enable USB debugging